AmpersandTarski/Ampersand/docs/the-tools-we-use/group-1/development-using-vs-code.md

 <summary>What if `Reopen in Container` doesn't appear?</summary>

-This behaviour can happen when you clicked 'Don't Show Again...' in the past.&#x20;
+This behavior can happen when you clicked 'Don't Show Again...' in the past.&#x20;

 In this case, you can click on the status bar at the place where the 'remote container' plugin shows the machine you are currently using: